-The grand jury is believed to have heard testimony from, among others, Henry's client Paloma Steele, former Nueces Sheriff Larry Olivarez, who now works for Celis, an unnamed member of the CGT law firm, and a woman who briefly but famously shared a hot tub with Celis.
+"This is just the beginning of the process and I think we'll learn a lot more about Mr. Celis," Henry for Celis, an unnamed member of the CGT law firm, and a woman who briefly but famously shared a hot tub with Celis.